12 Jan Missouri Electronic Visit Verification

 Can I use an alternate EVV system outside of the state-provided system?

 Missouri is an open model state.
 The State of Missouri in June of 2021 selected Sandata to be its Electronic Aggregator Solution for Electronic Visit Verification (EVV), however, all providers are free to use an alternate EVV System for Missouri so long as the system meets the aggregator specification requirements.

 Missouri home health care and personal care agencies are free to choose any compliant EVV system for Missouri, Alora Home Health Software for Missouri offers an award-winning solution, consistently rated as the easiest to use by caregivers and managers alike.
 Alora is a compatible EVV system for Missouri Medicaid EVV protocols.
 Caregivers can complete visits on their smartphones or tablets…while administrators can enjoy the power of managing the entire agency from the convenience of their mobile devices or desktop computers.
 Alora was engineered with the expertise of real home health professionals and software technology experts, resulting in an extraordinarily easy to use software system.
 With free training and an easy to use interface, agency adoption is seamless and quick.

-ALORA is an Alternate EVV Provider for the State of Missouri – Learn more
+ALORA is a Certified EVV Provider for the State of Missouri – Learn more